Aviya Litman

 Hi, I’m Aviya.
 I’m a PhD candidate in Computational Biology at Princeton, advised by Olga Troyanskaya and affiliated with the Flatiron Institute (Simons Foundation).

-• Making sense of messy, multidimensional biological and clinical heterogeneity
+- Making sense of messy, high-dimensional genetic and clinical data

-• Building scalable, standardized pipelines to make biomedical research faster, cleaner, and reproducible by default
+- Building scalable, standardized AI pipelines to make biomedical research faster, cleaner, and reproducible by default

-Along the way, my work has been featured in Scientific American, Forbes, The Transmitter, among others, and even discussed on podcasts.
+Along the way, my work has been featured in The Washington Post, The Economist, Forbes, Scientific American, The Transmitter, among others, and discussed on podcasts.

 Before Princeton, I studied math at Columbia, and I worked with Tal Korem, Itsik Pe’er, and Moran Yassour.